development

 Multi-Sheet Event Handling

-When multiple sheets share the same hub, event handlers receive a table parameter that contains the UserTable instance.
-You can use table.sheetName to identify which sheet triggered the event:
+When multiple sheets share the same registry (via a shared book), event handlers receive a sheet parameter that is a UserSheet instance.
+Use sheet.name to identify which sheet triggered the event:

-// Use table.sheetName to identify the source sheet
+// Use sheet.name to identify the source sheet

 console.log('Sales sheet data changed:', points);